Lebanon:Operations of the Islamic Resistance on Thursday, Ap...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 2:08 p.m. positions of "Israeli" troops behind the "Jal Al-Allam" Site with rocket artillery.

-- The Islamic Resistance fighters targeted at 3:50 p.m. an "Israeli" technical team during the maintenance of the technical and espionage equipment at the "Bayyad Blida" Site with rocket artillery.

-- The Islamic Resistance fighters targeted at 5:20 p.m. the "Ruwaisat Al-Alam" Site in the occupied Lebanese Kfarchouba Hills with artillery shells.
+- The Islamic Resistance fighters targeted at 5:05 p.m. the “Al-Ramtha” Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.

-- The Islamic Resistance fighters targeted at 5:45 p.m. the "Ruwaiset Al-Qarn" Site in the occupied Lebanese Shebaa Farms with the appropriate weapons.
+- The Islamic Resistance fighters targeted at 6:00 p.m. the “Bayyad Bida” with rocket artillery, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise}